bedrix19/windelsis/README.md

 ## Installation

-To use `Windelsis` in your project, export windelsis.js or you can build the library and include it in your application.
+To use `Windelsis` in your project, install windelsis or you can build the library and include it in your application.

 ### Build the Library